Leka, Crown Prince of Albania: Return to Albania

 In 1993 Leka was permitted to enter Albania for the first time (since being exiled aged a few days old in 1939), doing so under a passport issued by his own Royal Court-in-exile.
 In this royal passport, which the Albanian government had previously refused to recognise, Leka listed his profession as "King".

 During the 1997 rebellion in Albania, Leka returned again, this time being greeted by 2,000 supporters.
 Many of Leka's royalist supporters felt that a restoration of the monarchy would help bring political and financial stability to the government, as well as help protect Albanian democracy, following decades of communist rule.

 On June 29, a referendum was held in Albania concerning a restoration of the monarchy.
 Before the results had been finalized, Albanian government officials announced that the referendum had been rejected.
 Leka questioned the results of the election and claimed the vote had been manipulated.
 Leka protested, surrounded by roughly 20 guards, who were armed with assault rifles, grenades, and machine-guns.
 Leka himself was dressed in camouflage and carried two pistols.
 Albanian police had previously deployed armored vehicles and forces with heavy machine-guns, in case of any trouble ahead of the election.

 On July 3, Leka led a crowd of 900 protesters, some armed, outside the main elections building, to protest, claiming election fraud had occurred.
 Royalist protesters sang at the rally, chanting "Brother, pick up the weapons.
 We'll fight or die, we'll win", as they waved pro-monarchy flags.
 300 royalists then marched alongside Leka in the central Skanderbeg Square, causing police intervention.
 This led to a shootout between royalists and police, which lasted approximately 15 minutes.
 Gunfire and several grenade explosions went off, as nearby civilians scrambled for cover.
-Police killed one royalist protestor, Agim Gjoonpalaj, and several others were injured in the gunfight.
-Gjoonpalaj was both a monarchist and a pro-democracy advocate.
+Police killed one royalist protestor, Agim Gjonpalaj, and several others were injured in the gunfight.
+Gjonpalaj was both a monarchist and a pro-democracy advocate.